PrisWen/100-days-of-code/README.md

 **Thoughts :** I am still working with exercise 2 frecodecamp

-## Day 5 : May 1 , 2020 |  Working wit OOP Python
+## Day 5 : May 1 , 2020 |  Working with Object Oriented Programming with Python

-**Today's Progress :** I work with OOP Python and I advanced with creating classes
+**Today's Progress :** I work with OOP Python and I advanced with class creation.
+This part of code is available here: [Pydata OOP Course](https://github.com/PrisWen/Pydata-POO-Course)

 **Thoughts :** Exercises with POO in Pydata Course was nice